Perforated Eardrum

 If the ear is struck directly

-If an object (such as a bobby pin, Q-tip, or stick) is pushed too far into the ear canal
+With a skull fracture After a sudden explosion If an object (such as a bobby pin, Q-tip, or stick) is pushed too far into the ear canal

 Middle ear infections may cause pain, hearing loss, and spontaneous rupture of the eardrum, resulting in a perforation.
 In this case, there may be infected or bloody drainage from the ear.
 Infections can cause a hole in the eardrum as a side effect of otitis media.
 Symptoms of acute otitis media (middle ear fluid with signs of infection) include a sense of fullness in the ear, some hearing loss, pain, and fever.